cotucker/feedback-summarizer/README.md

 In today's data-driven world, customer feedback is a very valuable and informative resource for any business.
 However, manually sifting through thousands of reviews, survey responses is inefficient and often impractical.
 Key insights can be easily missed, and emerging trends can go unnoticed.

 This project introduces an **AI-powered dashboard** designed to solve this exact problem.
-Using Language Models (LLMs), this application transforms raw, unstructured feedback from a simple CSV file into a rich, interactive dashboard.
+Using Text Clustering with Language Models (LLMs), this application transforms raw, unstructured feedback from a simple CSV file into a rich, interactive dashboard.

 It provides product managers, marketing teams, and customer service leaders with insights into customer sentiment, identifies emerging themes, and even helps shape responses, enabling teams to make faster and more informed decisions.

 ## ✨ Key Features

 - **📄 Simple CSV Upload:** Easily upload customer feedback in a CSV format.
-- **🧠 Automated Topic Clustering:** AI automatically groups feedback into logical themes and topics.
+- **🧠 Automated Topic Clustering:** Texts are clustered, and each cluster is assigned a name.
 - **🎭 Sentiment Analysis:** Determines if feedback is positive, negative, or neutral.
 - **🤖 AI-Generated Replies:** Generates context-aware replies to appease customers.
 - **📊 Interactive Dashboard:** Visualizes data with interactive charts for topics and sentiment.